 - Listen to the radio for advice and information.

 - Do not go sightseeing and stay out of damaged buildings.

-If the tsunami is coming from a long way away, then you probably will not feel an earthquake but warnings will be issued over the radio.
-You may have over ten hours to prepare your evacuation.
+If the tsunami is coming from a long way off, then you probably will not feel an earthquake but warnings will be given over the radio.
+You may have over ten hours to get ready to leave the area.

 Ready for a quiz?
 Try the 'Coping with Geohazards' interactive activity.